 WAC 480-90-023 Definitions.
 "Affiliated interest" means a person or corporation as defined in RCW 80.16.010.

+“Aggregate data” means any collection of customer data by a utility from which identifiable information has been removed or modified so that the information cannot be attributed to any individual customer.

-"Applicant" means any person, corporation, partnership, government agency, or other entity that applies for service with a gas utility or who reapplies for service at a new or existing location after service has been discontinued.
+"Applicant" means any person, corporation, partnership, government agency, or other entity that applies, or is named in an application as a person having joint responsibility, for service with a gas utility or who reapplies for service at a new or existing location after service has been disconnected if the utility requires the person to reapply for service.

 "British thermal unit" (Btu) means the quantity of heat required to raise the temperature of one pound of water at 60° Fahrenheit and standard pressure, one degree Fahrenheit.